davidrichards/davidrichards.github.io/_posts/2016-5-22-but-you-gotta-know-it.markdown

 ## This isn't Typical

 Typically, this isn't how we learn things.
 Not as coders.
 We get into the thick of things and pretty soon we're tired and battle worn and maybe not better off from it all.
-That's why it's worth my Sunday morning to write about this.

 Here's how the same process went yesterday with my daughter: